 A new, trend-setting study in the field of Belarusian history. . .
 Without doubt this detailed, well-written, and evocative study will not only become an important contribution to the field of modern Belarusian historiography, but also serve as an excellent and essential reference work and introduction to the historical study of East-Central Europe and the development of national movements there as a whole.

-Winner of the 2015 Kulczycki Book Prize in Polish Studies
+Winner, 2015 Kulczycki Book Prize in Polish Studies

 Modern Belarusian nationalism emerged in the early twentieth century during a dramatic period that included a mass exodus, multiple occupations, seven years of warfare, and the partition of the Belarusian lands.
 In this original history, Per Anders Rudling traces the evolution of modern Belarusian nationalism from its origins in late imperial Russia to the early 1930s.